rhpds/ai-lifecycle-edge-gitops/bootstrap/node-config/README.md

-# GitOps repo for node configuration
+# GitOps repo for stroage configuration

 ## Components

 * MinIO: s3 storage used to accommodate data and models.
-Also to store artifacts generated when using pipelines.
 Therefore, two buckets are created:

-  * `s3-storage`: used to store data and the new trained AI models.
+  * `s3-storage`: used to store telemetry data.
-  * `pipelines`: used to store pipelines artifacts.
+  * `models`: used to store the new trained AI models.

 ## Installation